-You need to decide which kinds of financing best suit your business and understand how to present a convincing case to potential sources of equity finance or bank lending.
+You need to decide which kinds of financing best suit your business and understand the implications of any financing agreement.
 The right choice puts your business on a firm financial footing, reducing risks and increasing financial returns.

 Your business plan